Sebastian Münster: Life

 He was born in Ingelheim, near Mainz, the son of Andreas Münster.
 His parents and other ancestors were farmers.

 In 1505, he entered the Franciscan order.
-Four years later, he entered a monastery where he became a student of Konrad Pelikan for five years.
+Four years later, he entered a monastery where he became a student of Konrad Pellikan for five years.
 Münster completed his studies at the University of Tübingen in 1518.
 His graduate adviser was Johannes Stöffler.